FunkyE9th/Test/docs/BL654DongleLED.md

 # How to map LED0 to the BL654 Dongle's (451-00004) LED

 Currently, the BL654 dongle (Part Number: 451-00004) does not have its own Zephyr board files.
-However, with some minor modifications, we can use Nordic Semiconductor's nrf52840 dongle board files with the BL654 dongle.
+However, by using [devicetree overlays](https://docs.zephyrproject.org/latest/guides/dts/howtos.html#set-devicetree-overlays), we can use Nordic Semiconductor's board file and make it work with the BL654 Dongle.

-In this tutorial, we will show you how to modify the devicetree from the nrf52840 dongle board files, so that the correct GPIO is mapped to the BL654 dongle's LED.
+In this tutorial, we will show you how to create an overlay file to remap the correct GPIO to the BL654 dongle's LED.
 We will then build the Blinky sample app and flash it into the BL654 dongle.

-If you are not familiar with device trees, please refer to [Zephyr Devicetree](https://docs.zephyrproject.org/latest/guides/dts/index.html).
+If you are not familiar with devicetrees, please refer to [Zephyr Devicetree](https://docs.zephyrproject.org/latest/guides/dts/index.html).